 During the most recent census in Singapore, in 2010, twenty percent of the population of little over five million registered themselves as christian.
 Ten years earlier, only fourteen percent did this.

 Meanwhile Buddhism, the traditionally leading religion in the city-state, is losing terrain.
 In ten years, the number of Singaporeans considering themselves Buddhist declined from 42.5 to 33.3 percent of the population.

 In South Korea, christianity has become the leading religion.
 Compared to Europe, christianity is growing ten times faster in Asia according to the American Center for the Study of Global Christianity.

-Each church easily has a member count that runs in the tens of thousands, which are organized in rigid spreadsheets along ‘sectors’ and ‘cells’ that each have their own leader.
+Each church easily has a member count that runs in the tens of thousands, who are organized in rigid spreadsheets along ‘sectors’ and ‘cells’ that each have their own leader.
 They tie their herd close to the chest using mobile apps, internet broadcasts and breakdance competitions.
 Their Sunday services have all the bling bling you can expect from an Asian metropolis in the 21st century.

 This feature has been published in Dutch magazine Elsevier Juist

 It’s Saturday afternoon in Suntec City, one of Singapore’s largest shopping centers.
 Tens of thousands of shoppers set their credit cards on fire at H&M, Swarovski and Gap.
 On the stage in one of the central halls, a taekwondo school is doing a demo.